 - He used these powers until he died in 1953

-Due to all this, Socialism in USSR took a serious hit and new features were introduced which were against the ideals of revolution.
+Due to all this, Socialism in USSR took a serious hit and new features were introduced which were against the ideals of the revolution.
 Even the development of art and literature came under heat due to restrictions on freedom.

 Russian Five Year Plans

-In 1929, the USSR took some serious initiative for economic reconstruction and industrialization of USSR by adopting the first of a series of Five Year Plans.
+In 1929, the USSR took some serious initiative for economic reconstruction and industrialization of the USSR by adopting the first of a series of Five Year Plans.
 Within a few years, the soviet union became a major industrial power and it was against all odds.

 USSR was able to defeat foreign interventions but still USA and Britain maintained a foreign policy of boycott towards USSR to destroy the revolution.
 However, USSR didn't get much affected by it and continued to grow further.
 It grew so much that it became the only country that was not affected by the Economic crisis of 1929-33.

 A lot of changes were made in the agriculture sector and after the revolution, lands of landlords, the church, and the nobility were taken away from them and distributed among the peasants.
 Small lands or farms were considered not beneficial.

 To increase production, the introduction of farm machinery was considered essential but it could only be done on large farms.
 To achieve high production, the government started its own farms and promoted collective farming by bringing small farms of peasants together.